CrashCortez/Cohpi4/README.md

 You can also twist the theme on this image I like the XP one for nostalgia.
 ## Automated installer

-Copy and paste he following into your terminal and it will autoset everything up for you should take 25-35 minutes depending on your internet speeds.
+Copy and paste the following into your terminal and it will autoset everything up for you should take 25-35 minutes depending on your internet speeds.
 ```
 wget https://raw.githubusercontent.com/CrashCortez/Cohpi4/master/install.sh && sudo chmod a+x install.sh && ./install.sh
 ```